Kyrewel/cse15l-lab-reports/Lab4/gitRacing.md

 - [ ] Set up SSH keys for ieng6.
 This allows for instantaneous connection without needing to type the password
 - [ ] Set up .vimrc in order to use your mouse in vim
 - [ ] Have the Lab 7 repo already forked so you have your own repo to push to.
-- [ ] Have the git repo clone link on your clipboard prior to the run.
+- [ ] Have the git repo clone command on your clipboard prior to the run.
 - [ ] Have the compile/run JUnit commands in a separate document on the side, ready to be copy pasted.
 Again, removing the need of more typing. (use split screen to not need to move from window to window)
 - [ ] Make sure that the last command on your local terminal was the ssh login, so that you can just use the <up> arrow and enter to login.